vapoursynth/vapoursynth/doc/functions/deflate_inflate.rst

    neighbourhood, but only if that average is less than the center pixel.

    *clip*
       Clip to process.
-It must have integer sample type, and bit depth between 8 and 16.
-If there are any frames with float samples or bit depth greater than 16, an error will be returned.
+It must have integer sample type and bit depth between 8 and 16, or float sample type and bit depth of 32.
+If there are any frames with other formats, an error will be returned.

    *planes*
       Specifies which planes will be processed.
 Any unprocessed planes will be simply copied.